psalm/psalm.dev/inline/psalm-3-and-a-half.md

-It’s been over seven months since version 3.0 of [Psalm](https://psalm.dev) was released.
+It’s been over nine months since version 3.0 of [Psalm](https://psalm.dev) was released.
 There have been over a thousand commits to Psalm since then, bringing all sorts of fun features.
 Time for an update!

 This blog post includes interactive code snippets—feel free to edit and explore Psalm further!